Tessa Andermann (University of North Carolina)

 Marc Ryser (Duke University)

 Dr. Marc Ryser is an Assistant Professor in the Departments of Population Health Sciences and Mathematics at Duke University.
 His research program in cancer early detection is situated at the interface of molecular biology, clinical research and population health sciences.

 Dr. Dan Schrider is an Assistant Professor in the Department of Genetics at the University of North Carolina at Chapel Hill.
 His research group develops and applies computational tools to make inferences about evolution from population genetic datasets.
 Their research areas include but are not limited to the population genetics of adaptation, genomic copy number variants, phylogenetic inference, and the application of modern machine learning tools to evolutionary questions.

 Jason Somarelli (Duke University)

-Dr. Jason Somarelli is a Medical Instructor in the Department of Medicine and Director of Research for the Duke Comparative Oncology Group.
+Dr. Jason Somarelli is an Assistant Professor in the Department of Medicine and Director of Research for the Duke Comparative Oncology Group.
 He studies cancer through the lens of ecological and evolutionary paradigms.
 He is also passionate about mentoring and serves as the Director for the Duke Scholars in Marine Medicine Program, an undergraduate mentored research program at the intersection of the marine environment and human health.

 Kyle Summers (East Carolina University)